Prize Money for Race of Champions-Finals

 Race of Champions-Finals

-The Championship Races will qualify racers for the finals.
-To qualify, participants must be among the top 32 male and 32 female racers based on NASTAR Team Points.
-Team Points are handicapped within age and gender groups so younger and older racers have an opportunity to qualify for the finals and compete for the overall win.
+Racers qualify for the finals by placing among the top 32 juniors (male or female) or the top 32 adult racers (male or female) based on NASTAR Points.
+NASTAR Points are handicapped within age and gender groups so that male, female, young and older racers have an equal opportunity to qualify for the finals and compete for the overall win.

 2nd Place: $750.00